 Each student's course schedule will vary.
-On-campus courses may be scheduled in the morning, afternoon, or evening times Monday through Saturday On-campus courses employ a hybrid modality of teaching and include mandatory online course components that will supplement and enhance the on-campus sessions.
-Online courses and the online portion of on-campus courses are based on a weekly schedule beginning on Monday and ending on Sunday.
-All online instruction is delivered through the student portal hosted through Moodle.
+On-campus courses may be scheduled in the morning, afternoon, or evening times Monday through Saturday.
+On-campus courses employ a hybrid modality of teaching and include mandatory online course components that will supplement and enhance the on-campus sessions.